vedph/mqdq_mqutil/doc/apparatus.md

 Elements `lem` or `rdg` are each mapped to an **apparatus entry**, accepted for `lem`.

-TODO: determine entry type: hypothesis: it's a note if has no (non-ws) text child node; else replacement?
+TODO: determine entry type: hypothesis: it's a note if has no (non-ws) text child node; else replacement.

 Attributes: